Wells Cathedral: Library

 The library above the eastern cloister was built between 1430 and 1508.
 Its collection is in three parts: early documents housed in the Muniment Room; the collection predating 1800 housed in the Chained Library; and the post-1800 collection housed in the Reading Room.
 The chapter's earlier collection was destroyed during the Reformation, so that the present library consists chiefly of early printed books, rather than medieval manuscripts.
 The earlier books in the Chained Library number 2,800 volumes and give an indication of the variety of interests of the members of the cathedral chapter from the Reformation until 1800.
 The focus of the collection is predominantly theology, but there are volumes on science, medicine, exploration, and languages.
 Books of particular interest include Pliny's Natural History printed in 1472, an Atlas of the World by Abraham Ortelius, printed in 1606, and a set of the works by Aristotle that once belonged to Erasmus.
-The library is open to the public at appointed times in the summer and presents a small exhibition of documents and books.
+The Chained Library can be visited on pre-booked tours or viewed from the Reading Room, which is open to the public on weekdays throughout the year and presents a small exhibition of documents and books.